burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

         void operator delete(void* ptr)
     ```

 3. Overloading `new` with custom parameters.
-The first argument to the operator is the size in bytes and calculated automatically via `sizeof` by the C++ compiler.
-Then there is a list of arguments that you decide that clients should pass.
+The first argument to the operator is the size in bytes and is calculated automatically via `sizeof` by the C++ compiler.
+Then, there is a list of arguments that you decide that clients should pass.
 Example:
     ```cpp
         void* operator new(size_t sz, Arena& a, float b) { return a.allocate(sz);}